spddb/spddb/docs/index.rst

 ========

-Spddb is a simple python dictionary key-value based database, spddb allow you to log insert and remove operations
+Spddb is a simple python dictionary key-value based database, spddb support logging handler wich allow you log insert and delete operation into a logfile each operation are timestamped

 ==================